oblac/jodd-site/content/props/index.md

 ## Configuration

-*Props* behavior can be fine-tuned using several configuration settings:
+*Props* behavior can be fine-tuned using the following configuration settings:

 ### escapeNewLineValue